 Several staff members have more than 40 years of experience.
 We also have a dietitian on staff.

-Our program is six days a week, six hours a day, with three individual therapy sessions each week; plus, one session with the psychiatrist.
+Our program is five days a week, six hours a day, with three individual therapy sessions each week; plus, one session with the psychiatrist.

 We also offer a shorter three-hour Intensive Outpatient Program.

 Once the symptoms have been stabilized, deeper treatments focused on the factors that caused or maintain the symptoms can be addressed.

 Our staff has worked exclusively with Eating Disorders for 15 years prior to opening Harmony Place Monterey.

 We offer a therapeutic community and beautiful home for Independent Transitional Living to those coming a long distance.

 We are open to changing medications and dosages when needed until the right combination of medication and dose is found.

 We utilize DBT, EMDR, IFS, Somatic Processing, Expressive Psychotherapies such as Psychodrama & Gestalt, in conjunction with Relapse Prevention and Cognitive Therapies.